LovHurt/LovHurt/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 <h2 align="left">Hi 👋!
-My name is Alican and I'm a Full Stack Developer, from Türkiye</h2>
+My name is Can and I'm a Full Stack Developer, from Türkiye</h2>

 ###